AndreasFaust/gatsby-source-custom-api/README.md

-# Gatsby Source JSON API
+# Gatsby Source Custom API

-**Gatsby Source JSON API** helps you sourcing data from any API and transform it to Gatsby-Nodes.
+**Gatsby Source Custom API** helps you sourcing data from any API and transform it into Gatsby-nodes.
 Define keys you want to be transformed to image-nodes and use them with Gatsy Image.

 ## Getting Started